mrehler/ehler-blog-files/Helpful Automations/README.md

 In this file are various automations (however basic) I've made that I can easily share

-These Alfred workflows aren't so useful that I'd share them on the [Alfred Gallery](https://alfred.app), because if they were, I'd fork them into their own repo.
+These Alfred workflows aren't so useful that I'd share them on the [Alfred Gallery](https://alfred.app), because if they were, I'd fork them into their own repo in hopes of getting them on there.

 ## Alfred Workflows

 ### ABFR File Action